JohnCHarrington/sqlalchemy-pg-access/README.md

 - ✅ Intelligent diffs: only emit changed or missing policies and grants
 - ✅ Alembic integration with clean upgrade/downgrade support

+Warning: This package cannot currently diff policy using/with_check - If you change a policy, rename it!

 ---

 ## 📦 Installation